ajbennett07/advanced-boids/README.md

 These are all the "extras" I've added from the base boid algorithm:

-### 1. The Predatoid
+### 1. The Predatoids

-The predatoid is a red-colored boid that has slightly different behavior from the others.
-Its pathfinding only takes into Alignment into account.
+The predatoids are a species of red boids that has slightly different behavior from the others.
+Its pathfinding only takes into Alignment and blue-Boid coherence into account.
 Other boids will "run away" from the predatoid.
+Predatoids kill normal boids that they touch.
 This models predators in real ecosystems.

 ### 2. Perching

 If a boid finds itself at the bottom of the screen, it has a small chance to enter perching mode.
 While a boid is perching, it doesn't move and points straight up.
 After a short period of rest, the boid shoots back into the sky and is absorbed into the flock.

+### 3. Breeding

+Both normal and predator boids can "breed" given a small chance, either when they're perching or when they kill another boid.

 ## Visual range